 The other form required for your declarations of disclosure is the Schedule of Assets and Debts.
 The Schedule of Assets and Debts is a form asking you to disclose any assets and debts in which you have an interest.
 The form is broken down into categories.
 Some examples of what you need to disclose include the address of any homes or real property in which you have an interest, vehicles, checking accounts, savings accounts, investment accounts, retirement accounts, stock options and RSU’s, business interests, tax liabilities, and credit cards.
 The best way to approach completing your declarations of disclosure is that when in doubt, disclose.
 A failure to comply with one’s disclosure requirements can have serious implications as discussed in prior articles on our firm website.
 Once you have completed your Schedule of Assets and Debts, you will need to attach the most recent copies of your statements related to the assets and debts you have disclosed.
 For any real property, copies of the deed should be attached.
 Similarly, for any vehicles, titles should be provided as well.
 You will also need to provide copies of the tax returns filed by you for the past three years.

 Here are Mello & Pickering, LLP, with our combined 35 years of experience in family law, we have helped guide several clients through the divorce process.
 We have helped prepare countless disclosures and can help answer any questions you might have.
-Call our office for your free 20-minute consultation today.
+Call our office for your free consultation today.